-It should even take care of the human rights and justice, gender equality, people’s health, knowledge, skills and motivation of the Bhutanese people who works for the firm.
+It should even take care of the human rights and justice, gender equality, people’s health, knowledge, skills and motivation of the Bhutanese people who work for the firm.
 There should also be transparency and accountability.
 Entrepreneurship should also create a value for both business and society.
-The freedom of association must be given and child labor should be abolished.
+The freedom of association must be given and child labour should be abolished.

 If Bhutanese entrepreneurs follow current pattern of wealth creation then it will generate worsening environmental and social problems.
 Pressure will continuously build on both corporations and the governments to make a transition to sustainable development.

 Bhutan even signed a KYOTO protocol to remain as carbon neutral country for all time to come and is also a part of many organizations for combating climatic change.
 However, Bhutan despite being a carbon negative country even experiences the threat of global warming issues.
 So there is a need for ethical values and business activities always going together if sustainability is to be achieved in Bhutan.
 Furthermore to achieve sustainability of entrepreneurship in Bhutan, Bhutanese likely should adopt a good policy being implemented by the policymakers.
 Not only Bhutan but all countries around the world should adopt it and combat to climatic change because the consequences of it can be faced mostly in Himalayan regions like Bhutan despite being carbon negative and practising green business.